Statements of Faith, Terms & Conditions, and System Reqs.

-- The student’s physical “presentation” should not distract the student or his neighbor, but promote a scholarly atmosphere.
-This includes the student’s posture, personal attire, hair/makeup, and the background of their video feed.
+- The student’s “presentation” should not distract the student or his neighbor but promote a scholarly atmosphere.
+This includes the student’s demeanor, posture, personal attire, hair and makeup, and the background of their video feed.

 - Students, parents, and auditors may not share classroom links without express written permission.

-- Talking (including instant messaging & chatbox) will not be permitted during class except: 1) When the teacher asks for a response.
-2) When it can be inferred that it is permitted by the teacher.
-3) When it is germane to the topic being discussed in class.
+- Talking (including instant messaging & chatbox) will not be permitted during class except for the following: When the teacher asks for a response; When it can be inferred that the teacher permits it; When it is germane to the topic being discussed in class.

 - Background noise or music is not permitted.

-Logos Online School uses Class for Zoom as our video-conferencing platform.
+Logos Online School uses Zoom as our video-conferencing platform.

 You will also need:

-- Microphone—Most computers have built-in microphones and speakers, but you will get much better audio quality if you use a headset.
+- Microphone -- Most computers have built-in microphones and speakers, but some students find the audio quality is better with a headset.